Logiqx/gps-guides/devices/README.md

 ### Sports Watches

-Please read general [guidance](../guidance.md) for all users of smart / sports watches!
+Please read the general [guidance](../guidance.md) for all users of smart / sports watches!

 Smart / sports watches popular for speedsurfing include the following: